Horizons Frequently Asked Questions

 - An understanding of and demonstration of actions that are congruous with Sigma Chi values.

-Horizons is set in the beautiful backdrop of Snowbird, Utah, a year-round mountain resort located near Salt Lake City, Utah.
+The Horizons Huntsman Leadership Summit is set in beautiful Snowbird, Utah, a year-round mountain resort located near Salt Lake City, Utah.
 For more information about Snowbird, visit snowbird.com.

 The application deadline is Jan.
-31, 2018.
+31, 2019, by 11:59pm.
 All applications and letters of reference must be received by this date.
-Acceptance notifications will go out by the first week of April 2018.
+Acceptance notifications will go out by the first week of April 2019.
 Please see Important Dates for additional information.

 No. The interactive nature of Horizons makes it a truly unique and special experience.
 The Horizons curriculum takes full advantage of the outdoor resources of Snowbird.